-Studio J Instructors
+Studio J Staff

 Meredith began her dance career in McAlester, OK in 1982 under the tutelage of Pam Davy of Pam’s Academy of Dance and Tony Deel.
 She continued her dance training at St. Gregory’s University under the instruction of Meghan Prior, Noel Parenti, and Erin Robbins Farmer.
 Meredith graduated in 2001 with a Bachelor of Science degree in business and with an area of specialization in dance.
 She continues her education today by attending workshops and classes offered by dance professionals from New York, Los Angeles and Oklahoma.

 Notably, Meredith has been a featured dancer in the Gotta Dance Ensemble, The Spirit and Sole Dance Ensemble as well as Tearstained Dance Company.
 She is currently the artistic director of David’s Dancers, a company of gifted young dancers whose purpose is to promote creative expression through the art of liturgical and expressive dance and to provide an alternative language for the worship of our Lord, Jesus Christ.

 Meredith is a member of the National Dance Educators Organization and IDEA (International Dance Entrepreuners Association).
 She has also been recently certified to teach Progressing Ballet and she is beyond excited to be a Certified Rhythms Works Integrated Instructor.

 1Peter 4:10 (NIV) states, “Each one should use whatever gift he has received to serve others, faithfully administering God’s grace in its various forms.”
 Meredith is humbled by God’s call on her life to share His love through dance, all for His glory and the furtherance of His Kingdom.
 She gratefully acknowledges her wonderful family for their love and support.